This is a working and communication space for the coastal ecosystem assessment project. Project coordinators: Jonny Stark, Ben Raymond

 - Loss of diversity.
 Extinctions?

-- Links to terrestrial processes (Aleks Terauds, Jasmine Lee)
+- Links to terrestrial processes (possibly including tourism and scientific footprint) (Aleks Terauds, Jasmine Lee)

 - Links to terrestrial habitat use by marine species

 - ROMS (Ben Galton-Fenzi)

 - Connections and implications, will change in coasts drive change elsewhere?

 - IUCN red list assessment?

 - Spatial analysis of data, mapping areas where change observed/predicted